- Case management expectations

 - - Referrals to service providers; or

-- - Monitoring client compliance with case plans.
+- - Monitoring participant compliance with case plans.

-Examples of activities that qualify for TCM include the TANF case manager: reviewing the Employability Screening Tool (DHS 7823A) and Self-Assessment Tool (DHS 7823B); A&D and mental health and learning disability screenings; problem-solving with clients to address client barriers; identifying needed resources and making referrals to those resources; making sure clients are attending the JOBS activities on their case plan; and updating case plans.
+Examples of activities that qualify for TCM include the TANF family coach: conducting the Family Assessment (DHS 7823C); substance use disorder (SUD) and mental health screenings (such as the GAIN-SS screening), learning needs screenings (DHS 421); physical health screenings; problem-solving with participants to address barriers; identifying needs and making referrals to appropriate resources; making sure participants are attending the JOBS activities identified on their case plan; and updating case plans.

-Examples of activities that do NOT qualify for TCM include: data entry, including entering attendance; processing interim change reports; an HSS3 or case aid making referrals to a service provider; a JOBS contractor doing a screening or helping with case plan development; and an ICC or Disability Analyst providing information about client barriers.
+Examples of activities that do NOT qualify for TCM include: data entry, including entering attendance; processing interim change reports; an HSS3 or case aid making referrals to a service provider; a JOBS contractor doing a screening or helping with case plan development; and an engagement specialist or Disability Analyst providing information about participant barriers.

-When a TANF case manager provides a service listed above to a parent age 14 or older, the case manager must take all the following steps so that TCM funding is received:
+When a TANF family coach provides a service listed above to a parent age 14 or older, the family coach must take all the following steps so that TCM funding is received:

 - Change the case management flag on TRACS to “Yes.”

 The case management flag automatically changes to “yes” when a new plan is created and when a worker updates the plan review date.
 A worker must change the case management flag to “yes” any other time a TCM-qualifying action is taken.

-- Narrate which of the TCM-eligible services listed above were provided by a TANF case manager.
-(For example, narrate “TANF case manager developed case plan” or “TANF case manager screened for A&D/MH.”)
+- Narrate which of the TCM-eligible services listed above were provided by a TANF family coach.
+(For example, narrate “TANF family coach developed case plan with participant” or “TANF family coach screened for SUD/MH.”)

-- Random Moment Sampling (RMS): RMS impacts the TANF program’s ability to claim and keep federal TCM funding.
-If a case manager receives an RMS survey, it is critical the survey be completed accurately according to the work they performed during the RMS survey period.
-When the case manager is performing TCM during the RMS survey period, the RMS survey should be completed as follows:
+- Random Moment Sample System (RMSS): RMSS impacts the TANF program’s ability to claim and keep federal TCM funding.
+If a family coach receives an RMSS survey, it is critical the survey be completed accurately according to the work they performed during the RMS survey period.
+When the family coach is performing TCM during the RMSS survey period, the RMSS survey should be completed as follows:

 - Survey section 1 – Activity category: In 1.A Program Activity, select “1.A.2 Self-Sufficiency."